mmistakes/so-simple-theme/events/stancon.md

 ## Contributed talks:

 We're looking for contributed talks.
-We will start accepting submissions at the end of September.
+The contributed talks at StanCon will be based on interactive, self-contained notebooks, such as knitr or Jupyter, and will take the place of proceedings.

-The contributed talks at StanCon will be based on interactive, self-contained notebooks, such as knitr or Jupyter, that will also take the place of proceedings.
-For example, you might demonstrate a novel modeling technique or a simplified version of a novel application.
-Each submission should include the notebook and separate files containing the Stan program, data, initializations if used, and a permissive license for everything such as CC BY 4.0.
+For details on submissions see: [StanCon Summissions](/events/stancon-submissions.html)

 ## Tentative Schedule: